Canada says pope's apology to Indigenous not enough

 Francis on Monday apologized for the “evil” of church personnel who worked in the schools and the “catastrophic” effect of the school system on Indigenous families.
 In a speech before government authorities Wednesday, Francis apologized anew and blasted the school system as “deplorable.”

-He asked forgiveness “for the wrongs done by so many Christians to Indigenous peoples” as well as “local Catholic institutions.”

-But Francis also noted that the school system was “promoted by the governmental authorities at the time” as part of a policy of assimilation and enfranchisement, in which “local Catholic institutions had a part.”
+Francis noted that the school system was “promoted by the governmental authorities at the time” as part of a policy of assimilation and enfranchisement.
+But responding to criticism, he added that “local Catholic institutions had a part” in implementing that policy.

 Indigenous peoples have long demanded that the pope assume responsibility not just for abuses committed by individual Catholic priests and religious orders, but for the Catholic Church’s institutional support of the assimilation policy and the papacy’s 15th century religious justification for European colonial expansion to spread Christianity.